comet-toolkit/punpy/docs/content/overview_of_method.rst

    us_y, corr_y = prop.propagate_systematic(measurement_function, [x1, x2, x3], [us_x1, us_x2, us_x3], corr_x=[corr_wav_x1,corr_wav_x2,corr_wav_x3], param_fixed=, fixed return_corr=True, repeat_dims=1, corr_axis=0)

 Here only one matrix is returned for corr_y, rather than a correlation matrix per repeated measurement.
 The matrices for each repeated measurement have been averaged.
-It is also possible to set corr_axis without the need for repeat_dims to be set.
-In this case the correlation coefficients will be averaged over all dimensions other than corr_axis.
+It is also possible to set `corr_axis` without the need for `repeat_dims` to be set.
+In this case the correlation coefficients will be averaged over all dimensions other than `corr_axis`.
-Another important option is that the corr_x for each input quantitty can not only be set to None or a custom correlation matrix, but also to the strings "rand" or "syst".
+Another important option is that the `corr_x` for each input quantitty can not only be set to None or a custom correlation matrix, but also to the strings "rand" or "syst".
 For
 "rand" these is no error correlation along the non-repeated dimension and for "syst" the errors along the non-repeated dimension are fully correlated.
-In the above code, we could have thus used "rand" and "syst" instead of corr_wav_x1 and corr_wav_x2, which would in fact have made the calculation slightly faster.
+In the above code, we could have thus used "rand" and "syst" instead of corr_wav_x1 and corr_wav_x2 respectively, which would in fact have made the calculation slightly faster.

 **Propagating uncertainties when input quantities are correlated (between different input quantities)**